 Prof. Dr.rer.nat.
 Hannes Hartenstein

-was appointed to the chair of "Decentralized Systems and Network Services" (DSN) in October 2003 and since then directs the DSN research group at the Karlsruhe Institute of Technology (formerly University of Karlsruhe (TH)).
-Hannes Hartenstein was Managing Director of the Steinbuch Center for Computing (SCC) from October 2010 to September 2013, Dean of the Faculty of Informatics from October 2015 to March 2017, and KIT's Chief Information Officer Representative (IV-B) of from April 2017 to April 2020.
-He is a Principal Investigator in KASTEL.
+was appointed to the chair of "Decentralized Systems and Network Services" (DSN) in October 2003 and has since headed the DSN research group at the Karlsruhe Institute of Technology (formerly Universität Karlsruhe (TH)).
+Hannes Hartenstein was Executive Director of the Steinbuch Centre for Computing (SCC) from October 2010 to September 2013, Dean of the Faculty of Computer Science from October 2015 to March 2017, and Authorized Representative for Information Processing and Provision (IV-B) of KIT from April 2017 to April 2020.
+He is Principal Investigator in KASTEL.

 Memberships and Activities

-- Member of the ARuS (Committee on Legal Affairs and Security of the DFN)
+- Member of ARuS (Committee for Law and Security of DFN)

-- Member of the Scientific Directorate of the Leibniz Institute for Computer Science Schloss Dagstuhl (until June 2018)
+- Member of the Scientific Directorate of the Leibniz Institute for Informatics Schloss Dagstuhl (until June 2018).

 - Technical Program Co-Chair 5th IEEE/IFIP Annual Conference on Wireless On demand Network Systems and Services (WONS 2008)

 - Technical Program Co-Chair 1st IEEE Int.
 Symposium on Wireless Vehicular Communications (WiVeC 2007)